 To get started with Pipelines-as-Code, you need to

-Installation # Operator Install # The easiest way to install Pipelines as Code on OpenShift is with the Red Hat Openshift Pipelines Operator.
+Installation Through Operator # The easiest way to install Pipelines-as-Code on OpenShift is with the Red Hat Openshift Pipelines Operator.

 Manual Install # Prerequisite # Before installing Pipelines As Code, please verify tektoncd/pipeline is installed.
 You can install the latest released version using the following command